Shop Local, Support Local!

 The channel has a 13’ depth at MLW.
 The City Landing is located at the edge of the channel and maintains this same depth.

 The City Landing has two designated areas for transient boaters.
-One area at the Landing itself and one off Heritage Park next to the Landing.
+One area at the Landing itself and one off of Heritage Park, next to the Landing.

 The Passagassawakeag river is the head of Belfast Harbor which lies in upper west Penobscot Bay.
 Our closest island neighbor which lies just outside the harbor is Islesboro.